keymanapp/help.keyman.com/developer/keyboards/standard/index.md

         ី</kbd>+<kbd> េ</kbd>
     3.  <kbd>ប</kbd>+<kbd> េី</kbd>

     Can you guess how many sequences are wrong?
-Instead of having users manually re-type the whole thing, we can implement changes where we see these behaviors.
+Instead of having to manually re-type the whole thing, we can implement changes where we see these behaviors.

 ### C: Consistency

-Fluency in the language for the keyboard can provide many insights for designing a quality keyboard.
+Fluency in the language for the keyboard can provide many insights when designing a quality keyboard.
 You should consider the rules for writing the language and the structure of the script.
 If cohesion is what you seek, then be sure to use the questions below:

 -   Is alphabetic order sensible?
 How about grouping by sound?